Scaresville Terms and Conditions

 Booking and admission

-2. If ticket holders arrive after the period booked has expired, Kentwell will use reasonable effort to fit them in later advertised time-slots, if there is space but usually after ticket holders who have booked for that time-slot.
-If there is not space Kentwell may at its discretion offer a time-slot on a later date but this is not guaranteed.
+2. If ticket holders arrive after the booked time band has expired, Kentwell will use reasonable effort to fit them in later time bands if there is space, but usually after ticket holders who have booked for that time-band.
+If there is not space, Kentwell may, at its discretion, offer a time band on a later date but this is not guaranteed.

 3. Kentwell reserves the right to refuse admission to anyone.
-Persons will not be admitted if they appear to be under the influence of drink or drugs and may not be if wearing any form of temporary cast, medical brace or are using crutches.
+Persons will not be admitted if they appear to be under the influence of alcohol or drugs.
+Equally we reserve the right not to admit, or to ask to leave, anyone displaying aggressive or antagonistic behaviour or not complying with the Scaresville rules.
+Also for safety reasons persons may not be admitted if wearing any form of temporary cast, medical brace or who are using crutches.

-4. Ticket holders may experience intense audio & lighting, extreme low visibility, strobe lights, fog, damp or wet conditions, high and low temperatures and a physically demanding environment.
-Persons should not participate if pregnant, suffer from claustrophobia or are liable to seizures,heart or respiratory problems.
+4. Ticket holders may experience intense audio and lighting, extreme low visibility, strobe lights, fog, damp or wet conditions, high and low temperatures and a physically demanding environment.
+Persons should not book tickets or attend Scaresville if pregnant, suffer from claustrophobia or are liable to seizures, heart or respiratory problems.

 6. No smoking on site.
+This includes e-cigarettes and ‘vapes’.
 No alcohol or food to be brought onto the site.
-There will be food and drink that can be purchased on site.

 7. Ticket holders must understand that there is inherent risk involved in attending Scaresville.
-Holders voluntarily assume all risks and dangers associated with attending Scaresville.
+This includes the risk of tripping, falling, stumbling, being knocked into or over, stubbing toes, banging into things, low headroom or become unbalanced howsoever it may occur.
+Scaring takes advantage of uneven or changing levels or varying surfaces underfoot and uneven ground whether natural or contrived.
+Patrons came to be scared and scaring takes advantage of every form of apprehension both natural and created.
 In consideration and acceptance of entrance into Scaresville holders agree to release the operator, its principals and employees from any liability, harm, injury or death, cost or expense whatsoever that may arise directly or indirectly from attending Scaresville.

 Refunds